Sustainable Development Technology Canada

 Grant in 2018

-Dundee Sustainable Technologies Inc. specializes in the development and commercialization of innovative technologies for treating refractory materials in the mining industry both in Canada and internationally.
-The company focuses on its proprietary CLEVR process, which efficiently extracts precious metals while simultaneously removing and stabilizing harmful contaminants like arsenic, antimony, and cadmium.
-Additionally, Dundee employs the GlassLock process to stabilize arsenic and produce a compliant, insoluble glass residue.
-By utilizing these advanced hydrometallurgical techniques, the company successfully extracts precious and base metals from ores, concentrates, and tailings that conventional methods cannot process due to metallurgical or environmental challenges.
-Dundee Sustainable Technologies also offers technical services to mining clients, assisting them in evaluating various processing alternatives.
-Established in 1997 and headquartered in Montreal, Canada, the company was previously known as Nichromet Extraction Inc. before rebranding in January 2014.
+Dundee Sustainable Technologies Inc. specializes in the development and commercialization of innovative hydrometallurgical processes aimed at treating complex and refractory materials in the mining sector.
+The company focuses on two proprietary processes: the CLEVR process, which extracts precious metals while simultaneously removing and stabilizing hazardous contaminants like arsenic, antimony, and cadmium, and the GlassLock process, which stabilizes arsenic and produces an environmentally compliant glass residue.
+These processes enable the extraction of precious and base metals from ores, concentrates, and tailings that conventional methods cannot efficiently handle due to metallurgical or environmental challenges.
+In addition to its technological offerings, Dundee Sustainable Technologies provides technical services to assist mining clients in evaluating various processing alternatives.
+Established in 1997 and headquartered in Montreal, Canada, the company was previously known as Nichromet Extraction Inc. and became Dundee Sustainable Technologies Inc. in January 2014.
 It operates as a subsidiary of Dundee Corporation.

 Forward Water Technologies is a wastewater treatment company focused on innovating the purification and desalination of water.
 The firm commercializes its proprietary forward osmosis technology, which offers a more efficient and environmentally friendly solution for treating wastewater.
 This technology enables businesses to effectively clean their wastewater, reducing the need for costly disposal methods.
 By addressing the challenges associated with traditional wastewater management, Forward Water Technologies aims to transform the industry and recover water that is typically lost in conventional processes.